 The floor nozzle is designed to easily manoeuvre around obstacles, and you can switch the brush bar off to protect your hard floors.
 You also get mini tools for cleaning crevices, upholstery and smaller areas.

 Can this cheap cordless cleaner help to keep your home dust-free?
-Find out in the full Hoover H-Free HF18RH first look review.
+Find out in the full Hoover H-Free HF18RH review.

 Hoover H-Free cordless: what you get